openstack/swift/doc/source/overview_encryption.rst

     To ensure there is no loss of data availability, deploying a new key to your cluster requires a two-stage config change.
-First, add the new key to the ``key_id_<secret_id>`` option and restart the proxy-server.
+First, add the new key to the ``encryption_root_secret_<secret_id>`` option and restart the proxy-server.
 Do this for all proxies.
 Next, set the ``active_root_secret_id`` option to the new secret id and restart the proxy.
 Again, do this for all proxies.
 This process ensures that all proxies will have the new key available for *decryption* before any proxy uses it for *encryption*.

 Encryption middleware
 ---------------------